michijs/michijs/README.md

 ### Host
 Allows to set attributes and event listeners to the host element itself.

+### List
+Creates a container component without styles with the tag "ls-list"

+### Fragment
+Creates a container component without styles with the tag "ls-fragment"

 ### ElementInternals
 *(Only available if formAssociated is true)*